-The AIHW's Data Integration Services Centre (DISC) links a range of datasets for research purposes.
+The AIHW's Data Integration Services Centre (DISC) links a range of data sets for research purposes.

-Project specific datasets are created when the DISC works with internal and external researchers to combine datasets, most commonly with one or more AIHW data collections, for a specific project.
+Project specific data sets are created when the DISC works with internal and external researchers to combine data sets, most commonly with one or more AIHW data collections, for a specific project.
 This can be relatively straightforward when small researcher-supplied data are linked to a single AIHW data collection.
-These project specific datasets, however, are becoming increasingly complex as larger datasets are merged with multiple AIHW data collections.
+These project specific data sets, however, are becoming increasingly complex as larger data sets are merged with multiple AIHW data collections.

-Multi-sourced Enduring Linked Data Assets (MELDAs) are new AIHW data collections created through the integration of multiple data collections.
+Enduring linkages, previously called Multi-sourced Enduring Linked Data Assets (MELDAs), are AIHW data created through the integration of multiple data collections.
 The National Integrated Health Services Information Analysis Asset (NIHSI AA) was the first AIHW MELDA.
-Other MELDAs include the Cancer and Treatment Linked Analysis Asset (CaT-Link AA) and the proposed National Disability Data Asset (NDDA).
+Other enduring linkages include the Cancer and Treatment Linked Analysis Asset (CaT-Link AA) and the proposed National Disability Data Asset (NDDA).